Moniruzzaman-Shawon/api-example/README.md

-### Hi there 👋, these are practice examples of API
+### Hi there 👋, these are some practice-examples of API